Aszellem/DocComments/README.md

 # JavaSectionFour

 I started to practice Functions.
-Parameters, return values, arguments, doc domments, if-else and switch inside the function, scope, built-in functions
+Parameters, return values, arguments, doc domments, if-else and switch inside the function, scope, built-in functions.
+And there is a challange dice project.